 - Add the flour, brown sugar, cinnamon, and melted butter in a small bowl.
 Mix with a fork until crumbs start to form.
 The crumbs should be about the size of a pea.
 Feel free to add in more/less cinnamon and adjust to your taste.

-- Sprinkle additional crumbs on top of the cookie and place them the freezer to chill for 90 minutes.
+- Sprinkle additional crumbs on top of the cookie and place them in the freezer to chill for 90 minutes.

 Leave a Reply